-Dedicated to supporting primary care providers and practices provide
+We are dedicated to supporting primary care providers and practices to provide excellent breastfeeding support.

 Ann Witt MD, IBCLC, FABM launched www.bfmedprimarycare.com in 2022 as a resource for primary care practices and providers wanting to improve breastfeeding support for families, to gain practical breastfeeding knowledge for their clinical practice, as well as to learn more about implementing team-based LC/PCP care.